Sleep Like a Baby in 5 Steps

 Katherine Takayasu, MD, MBA, Center for Integrative Medicine & Wellness

-Recently, scientists have learned that a lack of sleep can lead to diabetes, high blood pressure, Alzheimer’s disease, and worsen anxiety and depression symptoms.
+Lack of sleep can lead to diabetes, high blood pressure, Alzheimer’s disease, and worsen anxiety and depression symptoms.
 So while getting a good night’s rest is something some of us take for granted, many people struggle with sleep.
 Here are some things you can consider for how to sleep better.

 2. Blue light's effect on sleep: One factor in our ability to fall asleep is a substance known as melatonin that is released by the pineal gland.
 Melatonin simply tells our brains that it is nighttime, but we slow that release when we expose ourselves to light at night from computers, TVs, smart phones, and other devices.
 We recommend turning of all devices at least 45-60 minutes before bed.
 Consider wearing blue light-blocking glasses and using a “night shift” screen filter on your smart phone.